luc-polo/Football-probabilities-prediciton/docs/commands.rst

 Running the programm from the beginning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here is the order I followed to write the code, respecting the parent/dependency relationships.
-That's the order to follow to run the all programm (action supposed to be done in 'main.py').
+That's the order to follow to run the all programm.
+I've written in Italic (between '*'), the modules that are not executed in __main__.ipynb as they are imported and used inside other modules.

 Initialisation and data import
-| - data.constant_variables
+   - *data.constant_variables*
-| - data.make_dataset
+   - data.make_dataset
-| - useful_functions.py
+   - *useful_functions.py*

 Data cleaning
-| - visualization.visualize
+   - visualization.visualize

 Creation of new features
+   - initialize_new_features_columns
-| -
+   - make_new_features

 Creating documentation with SPhinx